-Recently, CBS Sunday Morning ran a segment called “In N.J., some kids learn there is no free ride.”
+Recently, CBS Sunday Morning ran a video segment called “In N.J., some kids learn there is no free ride.”
 This weekly news program is on my DVR record list because of their focus on positive news and true human interest stories.
-Watch the short segment below and be inspired!
+Watch the video and be inspired!

 This could have been a simple story about the important work done by Second Life Bikes, a nonprofit in New Jersey that takes used bikes and makes them new again.
 A biking community in Asbury Park, it is a place where people come together, build skills, create bike art, and generally re-purpose old bikes so they don’t have to be discarded.
 What a great mission!

 But what Second Life Bikes is doing for young people is even more powerful.
 They are instilling the meaning of hard work and perseverance, one bike at a time.
 They are teaching skills that nurture life-long learning and initiative development.

 What makes the work of refurbishing bikes so perfect for kids?
 How can you help children and teens learn perseverance and the value of hard work through experiences in your own local community?
 Based on research in youth development, look for programs that have the following characteristics.

 Six Program Characteristics that Pay Big Dividends for Kids

 Programs with specific missions that are easy for kids to understand can help them “buy in” to the work of the group.
 Seeing quick results of their labor helps children and teens keep engaged as they learn new skills and overcome obstacles.